MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-mediacollectionmediaadded.md

 ---
 title: MediaCollectionMediaAdded Event of the AxWindowsMediaPlayer Object
-description: The MediaCollectionMediaAdded event occurs when a media item is added to the local library. ms.assetid: ba1779f6-a212-44f4-b52a-c88e22aebcce
+description: The MediaCollectionMediaAdded event occurs when a media item is added to the local library. | MediaCollectionMediaAdded Event of the AxWindowsMediaPlayer Object ms.assetid: ba1779f6-a212-44f4-b52a-c88e22aebcce
 keywords:
 - MediaCollectionMediaAdded Event of the AxWindowsMediaPlayer Object Windows Media Player